simply24365/maggis/packages/cesium-wind-layer/readme.md

 // Create wind layer with options const windLayer = new WindLayer(viewer, windData, {
-  particlesTextureSize: 256,  // Texture size for particle system
+  particlesTextureSize: 100,  // Size of the particle texture.
+Determines the maximum number of particles (size squared).
   particleHeight: 1000,       // Height of particles above ground
   lineWidth: 3.0,            // Width of particle trails
   speedFactor: 10.0,         // Speed multiplier